debraysimon/tpxle-doc/docs/AbeewayRefGuide/functioning/power-consumption/README.md

 ### Primary Battery trackers (Compact Tracker/Industrial Tracker)
 **consumption** is stored in flash area of the tracker.
-This area of flash is preserved across tracker resets except in the case of brownout.
+This area of flash is preserved across tracker resets including in the case of brownout.
 The **consumption** parameter is updated in flash only when the consumption difference (new value - stored value) exceeds a calculated threshold.
 The threshold is 0.5 percent of the **battery_capacity**.